Vonder131/SnakeGame/README.md

 This is my first C++ project created for educational purpose

+## Warning!!

+This project contains bad code.
+If you're sensitive to that please look away

+It was meant to work (sometimes it doesn't) not to be efficient or expandable

 ## Building the project

-The project contains a CMakeLists.txt file for the build
+If for some reasons you want to build this yourself, the project contains a CMakeLists.txt file

 It was created directly in VisualStudio